fbiannis/flatland-asp-collab/asp/encodings/predictive_collision_avoidance_encoding.md

 ## `connection_occupancy(IC,IA,D,T)`

-The `connection_occupany` term states if an agent with the ID `IA` is currently occupying a connection `IC` at time point `T`.
-If so, it states which direction the agent is going along the connection with `D`, taking either one of two values:
+The `connection_occupany` term states that an agent with the ID `IA` is currently occupying a connection `IC` at time point `T`.
+It also states which direction the agent is going along the connection with `D`, taking either one of two values:

 `0` - The agent is traveling 'down' from `X1,Y1` to `X2,Y2`
 `1` - The agent is traveling 'up' from `X2,Y2` to `X1,Y1`